 Each vessel call has a known (calculated) associated cost, based on time spent in the harbor and ocean voyage and cost per hour.
-Also for each vessel call, the total quantity of commodity transferred to the port (both import and export) is known, in terms of commodity category, quantity, tonnage and value.
-The basic problem is to allocate the total cost of the call to the various commodity transfers that are made.
+Also, for each vessel call, the total quantity of commodity transferred to the port (both import and export) is known, in terms of commodity category, quantity, tonnage, and value.
+The basic problem is to allocate the total cost of the call to the various commodity transfers.
 Each vessel call may have multiple dock visits and multiple commodity transfers at each visit, but each commodity transfer record refers to a single commodity and specifies the import and export tonnage.
-Also, at the commodity level, the "tons per unit" for the commodity is known, so that each commodity transfer can be associated with an export and import tonnage.
-As noted above, the process is greatly simplified if all commodity transfers within a call are for categories that are measured in the same unit, but that need not be the case.